Economic Simulator

 Average

-Source of data: Processed by the author from data of "International Financial Statistics, YEARBOOK 2012", IMF.
+Source: Processed by the author from data in IMF's "International Financial Statistics, Yearbook 2014."

 Country \ Coefficients